 Rewind three years.
 I had just entered high school and so much was on my mind.
 Not only did I have to adjust to a new school, but I had to adjust to a heavier workload.
-In addition, the dread of college loomed, although most of us tried to ignore it, and the possibility of a year in Israel rested on the horizon.
+In addition, the dread of college loomed, although most of us tried to ignore it, and the possibility of going for a year in Israel rested on the horizon.

 I did not grow up overly Zionistic and I had never been to Israel.
 It never even occurred to me to spend an entire year in Israel.
 Even though some of my peers spoke about the awaited year, I shrugged it off as a waste of time.
 I wanted to get on with my life, start college, and enter the real world.